Contents

 For a truly authentic lobster experience, you must search for lobsterman co-ops.
 Lobstermen unload their lobsters here and cook them in small shacks on docks, often with picnic tables.
 We love to grab a salad and a bottle of wine and enjoy fine dining as nature intended!
 A couple of suggestions for you: Round Pond Lobster (in Round Pond, of course!) and South Bristol Co-op.
 But follow many Lands End roads and you might find them.

-Shannon’s Unshelled’s slogan is “Fresh From Trap to Table”.
+Another wonderful lobster Shack in Bootbay Harbor is Shannon's Unshelled.
+Their slogan is "Fresh From Trap to Table".
 This is a wonderfully typical local lobster shack whose menu includes chowders, lobster rolls and shrimp, clam and haddock baskets.
 Each basket is served with French Fries and Maine blueberry coleslaw or seaweed salad.
 They also offer hot dogs and chicken tenders for the non seafood eaters.
 If you still have room, get a Maine Wicked Woopie Pie for dessert!

 Most people want to see lighthouses while they are in Maine.
 Take a right-hand turn to Pemaquid Point where you can visit the Pemaquid Point Lighthouse in New Harbor.
 Not only will you visit this lighthouse, you will enjoy the crashing waves and that amazing salt air smell!
 You may even be able to climb the tower!
 While there, some like to visit the Pemaquid Seafood Co-op with that gorgeous view.